 "Pre-calibrated right out of the box, this miter gauge is a blessing for the impatient among us."

-Best Overall: SKILSAW SPT70WT-01 Portable Worm Drive Table Saw
+Best Overall: SKILSAW SPT70WT 10-Inch Portable Worm Drive Table Saw

-Measuring in at 19.9" x 23.4" x 13.4", the SPT70WT-01 is compact enough to fit into any aspiring handyman’s garage, but powerful enough to tackle anything you throw at it on the job site, meaning it’s an ideal entry-level table saw for the amateur hoping to turn his hobby into a career.
+Measuring in at 19.9 x 23.4 x 13.4 inches, the SPT70WT-01 is compact enough to fit into any aspiring handyman’s garage, but powerful enough to tackle anything you throw at it on the job site, meaning it’s an ideal entry-level table saw for the amateur hoping to turn his hobby into a career.
 Sturdiness, durability, and anti-kickback technology make the world’s first worm drive table saw a revolutionary machine.
 Satisfied buyers can’t get enough of this balanced wood-devouring behemoth.

 Best Budget: Ryobi 15 Amp Table Saw